Wyntuition/jekyll-now/todo/02-work-internal.md

 - Meeting
     - as lead, need to work on COMM: He should work on proactive communication (practice), such as checking in with people without a specific reason, such as just to see how protégées are doing, how the client is doing, and regular check-ins with the folks around you.
 This is especially true for the people who he has some influence on, to maintain connection so when collaboration is needed it is easier.

+    - RM: Seth appears to experience some discomfort with RM and consulting the client.
+He should try to build a stronger relationship with a client, for example more frequently communicating frustrations with the client and finding common ground.
+Try to be more sensitive to organizational awareness and taking it upon himself to talk things through when he doesn't agree with a decision, instead of making one-off disapproving remarks.

+    Seth should continue his work in the community, building himself as a subject matter expert in Entity Framework Core and the ecosystem around it.
+A thought leader in the growing cloud industry this technology supports will further grow Seth's reputation as a thought leader.

 2/6/18 Meeting with Reena & Suzanne

 ?'s